susisu/type-of-schema/README.md

 type T = TypeOfSchema<typeof schema>;
 ```

-Do not forget `as const` for the schema declaration so that its type contains full information of the schema.
+Do not forget `as const` in the schema declaration.
+Without it, you will not get the full information of the schema.

 ## Supported Schemas
 - `const`